Gherasim Luca

 Gherasim Luca ([geraˈsim ˈluka]; 23 July 1913 – 9 February 1994) was a Romanian surrealist theorist and poet.
-Born Salman Locker in Romania and also known as Costea Sar, and Petre Malcoci, he became an apatrid after leaving Romania in 1952.
+Born Salman Locker in Romania and also known as Costea Sar, and Petre Malcoci, he became an apatrid (stateless person) after leaving Romania in 1952.

-Biography
+Early life

 Born in Bucharest the son of Jewish tailor Berl Locker (died 1914), he spoke Yiddish, Romanian, German, and French.

+Career

 During 1938, he traveled frequently to Paris where he was introduced to surrealists.
 World War II and the official antisemitism in Romania forced him into local exile.
 During the pre-Communist period of Romanian independence, he founded a surrealist artists group with Gellu Naum, Paul Păun, Virgil Teodorescu and Dolfi Trost.

 His first publications, including poems in French followed.
 He was the inventor of cubomania and, in 1945 with Dolfi Trost, authored "Dialectic of Dialectic", a manifesto of the surrealist movement Surautomatism.
 Harassed in Romania and caught while trying to flee the country, he left Romania in 1952, and moved to Paris through Israel.

 There he worked among others with Jean Arp, Paul Celan, François Di Dio and Max Ernst, producing numerous collages, drawings, objects, and text-installations.
 From 1967, his reading sessions took him to Stockholm, Oslo, Geneva, New York City, and San Francisco.
 The 1988 TV-portrait by Raoul Sanglas, Comment s'en sortir sans sortir, made him famous for a larger readership.

+Personal life

 At the end of the 1980s, Luca's residence building in Montmartre was deemed insalubrious by the French authorities.
 In order to be relocated to another building, he had to justify his citizenship.
 As he had been without one ever since leaving Romania, he acquired French citizenship by marrying his long time partner.

-On 9 February 1994, at the age of 80, he committed suicide by jumping into the Seine.
+He died on 9 February 1994, at the age of 80.
+The cause of death was suicide.